Good Times Bad Times: Live performances

 "Good Times Bad Times" was rarely played live at Led Zeppelin concerts in its entirety.
 In a few instances in 1969 it was used as an introduction to "Communication Breakdown" (as seen in Led Zeppelin (Deluxe Edition)).
 It also appeared in almost complete form within the "Communication Breakdown" medley performed at the LA Forum on 4 September 1970, where it included a bass solo by Jones (as can be heard on the Led Zeppelin bootleg recording Live on Blueberry Hill), and several "Whole Lotta Love" medleys in 1971.
 It was also the opening song for Led Zeppelin's reunion show at the O2 Arena, London on 10 December 2007.
 The version of "Good Times Bad Times/Communication Breakdown" released 15 April 2014, on iTunes, is from 10 October 1969 in Paris, on the European Tour of Autumn 1969.

 Reception and charts

+Cash Box said that "Combined power of a teen-rock vocal and a solid FM-ized instrumental set give Led Zeppelin a blistering single debut."
+Billboard called it a "singles swinger that should hit the chart with solid sales impact" and said that it has a "solid beat in strong support".

 In a reassessment of Led Zeppelin in 2016, Andy Greene of Rolling Stone praised "Good Times Bad Times", writing that the song begins the album with a bang: "Jimmy Page's guitar pounces from the speakers, fat with menace; John Bonham's kick drum swings with anvil force; Robert Plant rambles on about the perils of manhood.
 Hard rock would never be the same."

-Godsmack version

-The American rock band Godsmack covered the song in 2007, for their album, Good Times, Bad Times...
-Ten Years of Godsmack.
-Their version reached number eight on the US Billboard Mainstream Rock Tracks and number 28 on its Modern Rock Tracks charts in 2007.